-Attendance Absence and days of learning missed 100% No days missed 95% 9 days of absence, 1 week and 4 days of learning missed 90% 19 days of absence, 3 weeks and 4 days of learning missed 85% 28 days of absence, 5 weeks and 3 days of learning missed
+Attendance Absence and days of learning missed 100% No days missed 95% 9 days of absence, 1 week and 4 days of learning missed 90% 19 days of absence, 3 weeks and 4 days of learning missed 85% 28 days of absence, 5 weeks and 3 days of learning missed code.
+Unauthorised absence is any absence that is not approved by the headteacher including:

-- We will make clear what we mean by authorised and unauthorised absence - Authorised absence is any absence that is approved by the headteacher.
-These absences will be marked in the attendance register with an authorised absence code.
-Unauthorised absence is any absence that is not approved by the headteacher including: - \circ $\;$ absence for which a parent has not provided a reason - absence where the reason provided has not been accepted as justifiable or genuine by the headteacher - o if your child arrives late after the close of register - We will make it clear that that the Headteacher is not allowed to approve any leave of absence during term time (including holidays) unless in exceptional circumstances. - We will make it clear that As a parent, you are committing an offence if you fail to make sure your child attends regularly even if they are missing school without your knowledge.
+We will make clear what we mean by authorised and unauthorised absence Authorised absence is any absence that is approved by the headteacher.
+These absences will be marked in the attendance register with an authorised absence

+- o absence for which a parent has not provided a reason - absence where the reason provided has not been accepted as justifiable or genuine by the headteacher - o if your child arrives late after the close of register - We will make it clear that that the Headteacher is not allowed to approve any leave of absence during term time (including holidays) unless in exceptional circumstances. - We will make it clear that As a parent, you are committing an offence if you fail to make sure your child attends regularly even if they are missing school without your knowledge.
 If the school believes this is the case, they can ask us to take action against you.
 This can be through a penalty notice fine or prosecution in a magistrates' court. - We will make clear the reasons for which a penalty notice can be issued.
-These are: - \circ if leave is taken during term time without the permission of the headteacher - \circ $\,$ if a child has unauthorised absence from school and their parent fails to improve the situation - $\circ ~~$ if a child persistently arrives late after the close of register - if a child who has been excluded is seen in a public place during school hours without adult supervision
+These are: - o if leave is taken during term time without the permission of the headteacher - if a child has unauthorised absence from school and their parent fails to improve the situation - o if a child persistently arrives late after the close of register - if a child who has been excluded is seen in a public place during school hours without adult supervision